StockSharp/doc/de/topics/designer/strategies/using_visual_designer/elements/common/logical_condition.md

 ## Parameter

-- **Operator** - ein vordefinierter Satz logischer Formeln: AND, OR, Exclusive OR.
+- **Operator** - ein vordefinierter Satz logischer Formeln: AND, OR, exklusives OR.

 ## Siehe auch